michelrobijns/BurgersFEM/README.md

 # Solving Burgers' Equation in 1D using the Finite Element Method

-Work in progress!

 This is a C++ implementation of a finite element method (FEM) solver for Burgers' equation in 1D.
 There also a [version of this program in Python 3](https://github.com/michelrobijns/pyBurgersFEM).

+## Usage

+Open a terminal and `cd` to the top-level directory, compile using `make`, run `main` and then run `plot.sh` to plot the solution.

+Parameters like the mesh spacing and the time step are defined in `main.cpp`.
+The forcing function, initial condition, and boundary values are defined as functions inside `main.cpp`.
+In other words, to change the problem all you need to do is modify `main.cpp` and recompile.

 ## Features

 * Solves Burgers' equation in 1D
 * Uses piecewise-linear basis functions
-* Uses the backward Euler method (or implicit Euler method) to advance the solution through time
+* Uses the backward Euler method to advance the solution through time
 * Uses Newton's method to solve the system of nonlinear equations
 * Supports Dirichlet boundary conditions and periodic boundary conditions
-* Supports uniformly spaced meshes
+* Supports uniformly and nonuniformly spaced meshes
+* All linear system solves are of O(n)
+* Assembly of the residual and the Jacobian is parallelized using OpenMP

 ## Dependencies

-* Apple Accelerate framework (yes, the code only compiles on macOS for now...)
+* Apple Accelerate framework (yes, the code will only compile on macOS for now...)
 * OpenMP (comes with most compilers, so not really a dependency)

-## Usage

-Compile using `make`, run `main` and then `plot.sh` to plot the solution.
+* Python 3 with matplotlib to plot the solution